Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - Student support at Code Institute for their helpful advice and guidance.

 > ### Limitations:
+-Screen accessiblity during development
 The largest screen size accessible to the developer was 1366px-width, therefore larger screen sizes may display different to intented layout.

+- Burger Menus
+Both Burger menus will expand on opening but require manual closing.
+It was attempted to add in the capability for the menu to collapse on selection but the developer had issues in getting this to work as they wanted, therefore they felt it was better to not add this functionality at this stage.

 > ### Future Additions:
 1. There is scope for this site to add additonal pages, for example the site can focus on other countries influenced by the vikings such as France and Ireland, or alternatively the site can focus on the culture and battle tactics of the vikings.